Best Medicare Advantage Plans in California (2026)

 Understanding Medicare Advantage Plans

-Medicare Advantage plans (Part C) are private insurance alternatives to Original Medicare that bundle hospital, medical and prescription drug coverage into one plan.
+Medicare Advantage plans (Part C) are private insurance alternatives to Original Medicare that combine hospital, medical and prescription drug coverage into one plan.
 These plans cover everything Original Medicare does and may add dental, vision and hearing benefits.

 SCAN Health Plan